 - Availability of Valence Electrons: Elements with multiple valence electrons, such as transition metals, can form multiple bonds and achieve higher oxidation states.

-- Compound Stability: The stability of the resulting compound plays a crucial role.
+- Compound Stability: The stability of the resulting compound makes a real difference.
 Compounds with very high oxidation states may be unstable and highly reactive.

 The Role of d and f Electrons

 Transition metals and lanthanides/actinides are known for exhibiting multiple oxidation states due to the involvement of d and f electrons in bonding.
 These electrons can be removed or shared to form compounds with varying oxidation numbers.
-For example, manganese can exist in oxidation states ranging from +2 to +7, depending on the compound.
+To give you an idea, manganese can exist in oxidation states ranging from +2 to +7, depending on the compound.

 Trends in Oxidation Numbers